 If you want to try using honey, you’ll revise the recipe steps slightly.
 Put your honey into a measuring cup, add the Pomona’s pectin powder to the honey, and stir well.
 You’ll add the sweetener/pectin mixture to your boiling fruit juice and follow the rest of the steps as normal.

-Additionally, try making cranapple jelly by adding 12 ounces of cranberries to 2 and 1/4 pounds of apples when you boil to get the juice.
+Additionally, try making this cranapple jelly by adding 12 ounces of cranberries to your apples when you boil them.
 You may need to add a little more sugar (up to 1/2 cup more) in the end but it’s a beautiful flavor and color.
 The rest of the recipe remains the same as the reduced-sugar apple jelly.

 Making and Canning Reduced-Sugar Apple Jelly